 To celebrate the birth of cheese dip, Little Rock holds the World Championship of Cheese Dip every fall.
 Chefs, both professional and amateur, compete for the honor of best cheese dip.
 It’s kind of a big deal.
 The 2019 competition had 23 different kinds of dip and volunteers packed 15k bags of chips for attendees.

 As far as restaurants go, cheese dip can be found in more than just Mexican restaurants.
 It seems everyone has some connection to cheese dip and their own spin on it.
-A couple of my favorite places are Heights Taco & Tamale Co. and Red Door.
+A couple of my favorite are the cheese dip from Heights Taco & Tamale Co. and Red Door.

 17. Tour a Real Submarine